SathyaBhat/spotify-dl/GETTING_STARTED.md

 1. To retrieve download songs as MP3, you will need to install ffmpeg.
 If you prefer to skip MP3 conversion, pass `-m` or `--skip_mp3` as a parameter when running the script

-    - Linux users can get them by installing libav-tools by using apt-get (`sudo apt-get install -y libav-tools`) if you'rte using a Debian/Ubuntu or a package manager which comes with your distro
+    - Linux users can get them by installing libav-tools by using apt-get (`sudo apt-get install -y libav-tools`) if you're using a Debian/Ubuntu or a package manager which comes with your distro
     - Windows users can download FFMPEG pre-built binaries from [here](http://ffmpeg.zeranoe.com/builds/).
 Extract the file using [7-zip](http://7-zip.org/) to a foldrer and [add the folder to your PATH environment variable](http://www.wikihow.com/Install-FFmpeg-on-Windows)

 1. If you prefer to skip MP3 conversion, pass `-m` or `--skip_mp3` as a parameter when running the script